Corrigon

 Corrigon (Hebrew: קוריגון) was a Tel Aviv-based visual search company founded in 2007 by Einav Itamar and Avinoam Omer.
-Corrigon's main business is in the field of copyright monitoring: Corrigon provided image monitoring that identified how and where images are being used in the internet and in print.
+Corrigon's main business is in the field of copyright monitoring: Corrigon provides image monitoring that identifies how and where images are being used on the internet and in print.

-Corrigon's Image identifier used content-based image retrieval algorithms to identify images even when they have been colorized, cropped, or otherwise modified.
-The user's interface was web-based.
-The system identified all images found on the web that looked similar to the input images, and generated a periodic usage report for Corrigon's clients.
+Corrigon's Image identifier used content-based image retrieval algorithms to identify images even when colorized, cropped, or otherwise modified.
+The user interface was web-based.
+The system identified all images on the web that looked similar to the input images and generated a periodic usage report for Corrigon's clients.

-Corrigon was acquired by eBay in October 2016 for $20 million.
+EBay acquired Corrigon in October 2016 for $20 million.
 Corrigon’s team looks like it will all be joining the company, and it will continue to operate out of Israel, where eBay already has a structured data group in place in Netanya.